harness/developer-hub/docs/continuous-integration/use-ci/run-tests/test-intelligence/set-up-test-intelligence.md

 ## Enable Test Intelligence

 Using TI doesn't require you to change your build and test processes.
 To enable TI, you must [use a supported codebase](#supported-codebases-for-test-intelligence), add a Run Tests step, and generate the initial call graph.
+Test selection is applied on subsequent runs after you generate the initial call graph.
 For instructions and more information, go to:

 * [Enable TI for Java, Kotlin, or Scala](./ti-for-java-kotlin-scala.md)
 * [Enable TI for C#](./ti-for-csharp.md)